swarnendubiswas/dotemacs/README.md

 files.
 The current setup should work fine for these major modes, but is not well-tuned for programming with Java.
 I think Eclipse is way better for working with Java.

+* Python - I use elpy and gtags (and its variants) for code completion
+* C/C++ - I use irony mode and rtags for code completion.
+Gtags should also work depending on preference.

 ## Installation

 You might want to backup your contents if your `.emacs.d` directory is not empty.
 Then, use the following command to